 Involvement in campus WCGR co-curricular television or radio station as executive board member, producer/director or other major position in media production.
 Offered Pass/D/F only.
-Prerequisite: Consent of the department chair.
+Prerequisite: Consent of the WCGR Practicum Faculty Advisor.
+Three hours may be applied to a Communication major or minor.
 May be repeated up to six times; practicum and COM internship combined credits not to exceed 15 credit hours maximum.